- Run multiple Minecraft worlds.

 - rdiff-backup - Allows the script to efficiently run backups.

-- BSD Netcat - Allows the script to communicate with the query server.
+- Socat - Allows the script to communicate with the query server.

 - Iptables - Although not explicitly required, a good firewall should be installed.

-sudo apt-get install default-jre perl screen wget rdiff-backup netcat-openbsd iptables
+sudo apt-get install default-jre perl python wget rdiff-backup socat iptables

 The script now uses the Minecraft Overviewer mapping software to generate maps of your worlds.
 You can download premade binaries for supported systems (Debian/Ubuntu, CentOS/RHEL/Fedora), or build your own binary from source if needed.